iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 #############
 First, configure the arming throttle region on the Vertiq module.
 To do this, ensure that *Arm on Throttle* is set to *Arm on Throttle* in the Control Center, to turn on the arming throttle region.
 Then, set the *Arm Throttle Upper Limit* to 0.07 and the *Arm Throttle Lower Limit* to 0.03.
 This means that any throttle command between 3% and 7% will be treated as an arming throttle.
-The flight controllers arming throttle will be configured to be at 5%, right in the middle of this range.
+The flight controller's arming throttle will be configured to be at 5%, right in the middle of this range.
 So this region choice provides some tolerance for the arming throttles.

 Set the *Consecutive Arming Throttles to Arm* to 10, so the module is less likely to arm unintentionally if there is any electrical noise.
 These configurations